+2. Choose the right car

-Choosing a vehicle for your self-drive safari depends on many things which include, the number of people you are traveling with, the number of days you going to travel like there is some small vehicle which can not be recommended for many days of safari, and lastly the tourist destinations you planning to visit.
+Choosing a safari vehicle for your self-drive safari depends on many things which include, the number of people you are traveling with, the number of days you going to travel like there is some small vehicle which can not be recommended for many days of safari, and lastly the tourist destinations you planning to visit.
 In case you going just for a city tour just to explore how Ugandans spend their life in Kampala and other cities a strong 4×4 vehicle will not be needed, you just need to hire a simple vehicle to move you around.
 If you are traveling upcountry, like visiting places like national parks in Uganda such as Kidepo Valley National Park in the far northeastern part of the country, Bwindi Impenetrable National Park in the southwestern part of the country, or any other national park in the country a strong 4×4 car is highly recommended, more especially if you are traveling in the rainy season.
 If you are only 2 people (A couple) traveling for a few days like a 7-day safari to different national parks in Uganda a Toyota Rav4 is ok.
-However, if you are 3-4 persons, and traveling for quite many days, a Toyota Land Cruiser Prado is suitable for you and your luggage.
+However, if you are 3-4 persons, and traveling for quite many days, a Toyota Land Cruiser safari vehicle is suitable for you and your luggage.

 3. Don’t drive at night

-4. Choose appropriate accommodations and keep their contacts
+4. Be careful when choosing accommodations and keep their contacts

 5. Check the car every morning